AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

     :::caution

     This feature deletes all third-party cookies after their forced expiration.
 This includes your logins through social networks or other third-party services.
-You may need to re-log in to some websites preiodically or experience other cookie-related issues To block only tracking cookies, use the *Standard* protection level.
+You may need to re-log in to some websites periodically or experience other cookie-related issues.
+To block only tracking cookies, use the *Standard* protection level.

     :::